My Eye-Opening Journey Through Belfast on a Black Cab Tour

 One of the dynamics that is changing Belfast, he says, is immigration.

 “Since 1998, we’ve had lots of visitors, and lots of immigrants are coming here from all over the world,” he continues. ”We even have Canadians that live here.
-Those immigrants bring a richness to this committee that helps our peace process.
+Those immigrants bring a richness to this community that helps our peace process.
 It dilutes the sectionalism that caused the trouble.”

 For the first time since the creation of Northern Ireland, a 2022 census shows that Catholics now outnumber Protestants, with 45.7 per cent of people identifying as either Catholic or from a Catholic background, compared to 43.5 per cent who are Protestant or from other Christian denomination.
 Proportionally, the fastest-growing group was those of other national identities, which the statisticians said were typically identities from outside the UK and Ireland.
 This group almost doubled, from 61,900 people in 2011 (3.4 per cent) to 113,400 in 2021 (6 per cent).